MughalAliAhmad23/echo-middleware-golang/README.md

 #8- Authenticate and Authorized the token after that operation will be perfomed
 #9- a part of a program also read the file from the user and gives the result total spaces, total vowels, total words, total sentences and word frequecy each
 function is run in threads
+#10- SUMMARY:This program is all about getthing in touch with the concept of echo framework and use of middleware understanding of CURD operation getting in touch
+with data base making their tables and their queries i also use concurrency in a specific part of a code.

+#11- i also importe the collection of urls you can test them with post man by giving the following parameters to them.